Educational Private Tours of the Hershey/Harrisburg Region - Est. 2016.

 You will learn about the native inhabitants of this region, before Mr. Harris established his ferry at the banks of the mighty Susquehanna River.
 Many river crossings dotted the Susquehanna’s east banks; however, it was Harris’ Ferry that was one of the first, and it also opened up the settlement of the Cumberland Valley.
 We will also talk about the Susquehanna River in terms of its geology and location (Appalachian Trail).
 We will visit the grounds of Fort Hunter, see the ruins of a canal lock, and visit local craft breweries, a distillery, and/or vineyards.

-The Harrisburg Tour is at least 4 hours. $89/person
+The Harrisburg Tour is at least 4 hours. $99/person

 This unique tour begins at Fort Hunter where you will learn about regional geology and frontier forts.
 We will travel north along the Susquehanna River and pass by the famous Dauphin Narrows Statue of Liberty.
 We will continue north to Peter’s Mountain, along the Susquehanna River.
 You will hike a very short piece of the famous Appalachian Trail to a scenic overlook.
 Local lore and history of this famous trail will be discussed.
 Afterwords, we will have lunch at the historic Doyle Hotel, where thousands of “Through Hikers” have stayed the night.
 The tour concludes at Zeroday brewery.
 A “Zeroday” is Appalachian Trail, Through Hiker, vernacular for a day with 0 miles gained.

-The Appalachian Trail Tour is at least 5 hours - $89/person
+The Appalachian Trail Tour is at least 5 hours - $99/person

 siskëwahane - Muddy River (Lenape)

 You will learn about the native inhabitants of the Susquehanna River valley, regional geology, British forts, and Pennsylvania’s beer, and wine culture.
-We will visit a Pennsylvania Canal lock ruins, an iron forge ruins, a local brewery, vineyard and/or distillery.
+We will visit a Pennsylvania Canal lock ruins, lime kiln ruins, a local brewery, vineyard and distillery.

 The Susquehanna Valley Tour is at least 5 hours: $109.00/person

-“Where the great big river meets the little river, Follow the drinking gourd.”
+“Where the great river meets the little river, Follow the drinking gourd.”

 You will learn what “follow the drinking gourd” meant to southern slaves looking for a way out of bondage, as well as, other interesting facts about The Underground Railroad and Pennsylvania’s unique historical role.
-You will visit Harrisburg and Columbia.
-You will also learn about Pennsylvania’s beer, wine, and whiskey culture.
+You will also learn about Pennsylvania’s beer and wine culture.
 The Underground Railroad Tour is at least 5 hours and departs from Harrisburg, PA.
-This tour will visit a local craft brewery, vineyard and/or distillery. $99/person
+This tour will visit a local craft brewery, vineyard and distillery. $99/person

-Tours are every Saturday and by appointment - email: firstname.lastname@example.org
+Tours available Monday through Saturday by appointment, 6 person minimum. - email: firstname.lastname@example.org